×

 When we asked people what advice they would give someone preparing to move to El Nido, they said...

 "Electricity still the major issue - install a solar panel.
 Communication and internet is improving - StarLink is already available.
-Road Network is improving - new roads open and cemented," said another expat in El Nido, Philippines.
+Road Network is improving - new roads open and cemented," commented one expat who made the move to El Nido, Philippines.

 Other Questions: